 The credit risk management process begins with an analysis of the borrower's credit history, repayment capacity, and financial position.
 Repayment capacity focuses on the borrower's ability to repay the loan based upon cash flows from operations or other sources of income, including non-farm income.
+Real estate loans must be collateralized by first liens on the real estate (collateral).
 As required by FCA regulations, each institution that makes loans on a collateralized basis must have collateral evaluation policies and procedures.
-In addition, each loan is assigned a credit risk rating based upon the underwriting standards.
-This credit risk rating process incorporates objective and subjective criteria to identify inherent strengths, weaknesses, and risks in a particular relationship.